 Most chemical manufacturing operations fall under OSHA’s process safety management (PSM) standard.
 As such, having a standard system in place to track process modifications is critical for compliance.

 Management of change (MOC) software is designed for just that.
-It allows chemical manufacturers to schedule, assign, and track critical changes to processes, people, and equipment.
+It allows chemical manufacturers to schedule, assign, and track critical changes to processes, people, and equipment, all of which are critical to optimizing chemical processes effectively.

-If you’re struggling to start a process optimization project because you can’t figure out how to coordinate the changes, we’d highly recommend investigating whether MOC software is a good fit for your team.
+If you’re struggling to start an optimization of chemical process project because you can’t figure out how to coordinate the changes, we’d highly recommend investigating whether MOC software is a good fit for your team.
 Check out the webinar below to learn about how Frontline MOC helps with PSM compliance.

 Frontline change management webinar